Bang Bang (Iggy Pop song)

 "Bang Bang" is a song written by Iggy Pop and Ivan Kral in 1981 for Pop's Party album.
-It was released as a single, charting at #35 on the Billboard Club Play Singles chart.
+It was released as a single, charting at No. 35 on the Billboard Club Play Singles chart.
 According to Pop's autobiography I Need More, he wrote "Bang Bang" as Arista Records wanted a single and he promised them a commercial album.
 He originally wanted Phil Spector or Mike Chapman to produce the song.
 Instead, songwriter Tommy Boyce was brought in.
 Pop claimed he got the idea for the song from reading The Right Stuff at a local bookstore.